sharat87/sharats.me/content/posts/2023-01-07-test-your-proxy-support.md

 status: draft
 ---

 Several network configurations, especially in large companies and universities, have a proxy configured for all outgoing traffic.
 Any network traffic that tries to go out _bypassing_ this proxy, will be blocked.
-For a self-hosted web application, the server will also need to make all and any outgoing connectionr via this proxy.
+For a self-hosted web application, the server will also need to make all and any outgoing connections via this proxy.

 Now, several applications, web application servers included, support the `HTTP_PROXY` and `HTTPS_PROXY` environment variables to configure such a proxy.
 But if you, as the developer of such a web application, don't have a network that blocks non-proxy traffic, want to test your web app's proxy support, how do you do it?
 How can we ensure, that when a proxy is configured, all outgoing requests are only ever made through the proxy?